hashicorp/packer/website/source/docs/templates/user-variables.html.md

 ## Usage

+In order to set a user variable, you must define it either within the `variables` section within your template, or using the command-line `-var` or `-var-file` flags.

-User variables must first be defined in a `variables` section within your template.
-Even if you want a user variable to default to an empty string, it must be defined.
+Even if you want a user variable to default to an empty string, it is best to explicitly define it.
 This explicitness helps reduce the time it takes for newcomers to understand what can be modified using variables in your template.

 The `variables` section is a key/value mapping of the user variable name to a default value.
 A default value can be the empty string.
 An example is shown